Tyresta – a national park on the edge of the city

 If you would like to learn more about other national parks in Sweden we recommend a visit to our exhibition and slide shows.
 An audio guide in English and German takes you on a journey through the Swedish nature from the south to the north.
 The slide shows about Sweden’s national parks are available in English and German.
 Everything is for free!

-Every Saturday and Sunday at 10.00 am and 13.00 pm.
+Every day until August 19th, at 10.00 am.
 (We always await those arriving by bus, so the tour may be slightly delayed).
+The tour is given also in Swedish if needed.

-The walk starts at naturum and will take you from the old village to the virgin forest.
+The walk starts at naturum (Visitors’ Centre) and will take you from the old village to the virgin forest.

 The tour is a good introduction to the history of Tyresta and the unique nature in the national park.